tomleavy/mls-protocol/draft-ietf-mls-protocol.md

 modification of its content MUST be reflected by a change of its signature.
 This allow other members to control the validity of the KeyPackage at any time and in particular in the case of a newcomer joining the group.

+## Compatibility with a Group

+When a KeyPackage is introduced as a leaf in a group's ratchet tree (e.g., via an Add or Update proposal, or a Commit with an update path), it MUST be compatible with the group to which it is being added:

+* The signature on the KeyPackage MUST valid using the public key in the KeyPackage's credential

+* The following fields in the KeyPackage are unique among the members of the group (including any other KeyPackages introduced in the same Commit):

+    * `credential.signature_key`
+    * `hpke_init_key`
+    * `endpoint_id`

+* The capabilities expressed in the KeyPackage is compatible with the group's parameters.
+The ciphersuite and protocol version of the KeyPackage must match those in use in the group.
+If the GroupContext has a `required_capabilities` extension, then the required extensions and proposals MUST be listed in the KeyPackage's `capabilities` extension.

 ## Client Capabilities